QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void setTimestepSize(double timestep)`

 	This function can be used to set the timestep size (in [s]) if the user wants to change this value from the project or simulation definition file.
-It needs to be called before *initializeSimulation()*.
+It needs to be called before :code:`initializeSimulation()`.

 :code:`void setRPMPrescribeType_at_num(int type, int num = 0)`

 	This function can be used to change the rpm prescribe type.
-It needs to be called before *initializeSimulation()*.
+It needs to be called before :code:`initializeSimulation()`.

 	* 0 - RPM prescribed during ramp-up only
 	* 1 - RPM prescribed for the whole simulation